-To facilitate the rehabilitation of the historic Duck's Building and the Duck's Carriage Factory rubble stone wall and add the required parking, the proposed development contemplates a density of 4.37 FSR.
+To facilitate the rehabilitation of the historic Duck's Building and the Duck's Carriage Factory rubble stone wall, and to add the required below-grade parking, the proposed development contemplates a density of 4.37 FSR.
 The current FSR of the Duck's Building is 3.42 FSR which already exceeds the total floor space ratio of "approximately 3:1" in the OCP guidelines.

 Rehabilitation and development of this site will require relocation of eight existing residential tenants by the current landlord, UVic Properties.
-As per the attached Tenant Assistance Plan Application, UVic Properties has committed to exceeding the City's Tenant Assistance Program, providing a minimum of 4 months' rent compensation, moving and relocation assistance, and at least 5 months' notice to end tenancy.
+As per the submitted Tenant Assistance Plan Application, UVic Properties has committed to exceeding the City's Tenant Assistance Program, providing a minimum of 4 months' rent compensation, moving and relocation assistance, and at least 5 months' formal notice to end tenancy.
+Regular updates on the status of this rezoning application are provided to the tenants through UVic Properties and their property manager.
+Additionally, the commercial tenants will be provided at least 12 months' notice to end tenancy and are currently receiving regular updates on the proposed development timeline from UVic Properties.